Telenav/kivakit/kivakit-core/documentation/data-validation.md

 ### Validators <a name="validators"></a>

-As is clear from the UML diagram, the central interface of the *data.validation* package is *Validator*:
+As is clear from the UML diagram, the central interface of the '*data.validation*' package is *Validator*:

     public interface Validator
     {
         boolean validate(Listener listener);
     }

-The *validate()* method performs any necessary checks, reporting *Warning*s and *Problem*s to the
+The '*validate()*' method performs any necessary checks, reporting *Warning*s and *Problem*s to the
 listener, and returns true if no issues were encountered.
 Validation issues can easily be captured
 and analyzed with the *ValidationIssues* listener.